How to travel with only a carry-on

 Nowadays, with very few exceptions, it is easy, quick and inexpensive to have your clothes clean and fresh anywhere in the world.
 Research and gather information before you depart.

 I plan to be in accommodation with a washing machine and dryer available to guests at least one day each week.
-In Airbnb listings, washer-dryer combos are becoming increasingly common (add it to your filters while searching), and many hotels (especially in the US, Canada, and Japan) have a coin laundry in common areas - laundromats with various self-service machines that operate with coins and cost a little, around $1-3 per cycle.
+In Airbnb listings, washer-dryer combos are becoming increasingly common (add it to your filters when searching), and many hotels (especially in the US, Canada, and Japan) have 'coin laundry' in common areas - laundromats with various self-service machines that operate with coins and cost a little, around $1-3 per cycle.
 I've stayed in hotels in Japan that had a washing machine in the room!
-Also Booking offers filters that allow you to narrow down your search to accommodations with laundry facilities.
-Check them out:
+Booking also allows these filters; check them out:

 .